Minneapolis — Target.com will begin offering home-installation services to customers through a third-party provider.

 Mauzy previously worked at Best Buy for Business as business development director and at Ultimate Electronics as builder services director.

 Services start at $129 and include tabletop TV setup, TV wall mounting, home theater setup, computer and digital camera networking, furniture assembly, electronics recycling and next-day installation.
 Zip Express installers also remove all trash from the job and train each customer on how to use the new setup.
 Installations are covered by a one-year warranty and a $10 million per incident insurance policy, the company said, and can also be purchased directly through Zip Express on its Web site.

-The company said all contracted installers are CE certified and are subjected to a seven-year background check.
+The company, previously operating as OnCall Installs, said all contracted installers are CE certified and are subjected to a seven-year background check.